ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/NiFi User's Guide for Altibase.md

 - Connection
   - It provides the linkage between processors.
 - Controller Service
-  - It is shared resources that provide information processor needs according to the occasion.
+  - It is a set of shared resources that provide information processor needs based on the requirement.
   - For example, DB connection is used by multiple processors via controller service.

 ## Installing NiFi